astrio-ai/legacy2modern/formula/README.md

-# Homebrew Formula for Legacy2Modern
+# Homebrew Formula for Legacy2Modern Web

-This directory contains the Homebrew formula for installing Legacy2Modern via Homebrew.
+This directory contains the Homebrew formula for installing Legacy2Modern Web via Homebrew.

 ## Formula File

-- `legacy2modern.rb` - The Homebrew formula for installing the CLI
+- `legacy2modern-web.rb` - The Homebrew formula for installing the CLI

 ## Installation via Homebrew